jbeck018/howlerops/backend-go/SYNC_IMPLEMENTATION.md

-# SQL Studio Sync & Email Service Implementation
+# Howlerops Sync & Email Service Implementation

-This document provides a comprehensive guide to the sync endpoints and email service implementation for SQL Studio's Individual tier backend.
+This document provides a comprehensive guide to the sync endpoints and email service implementation for Howlerops's Individual tier backend.

 ## Overview